glideinWMS/glideinwms/README.md

 For release notes, a detailed description and installation, configuration and use instructions see: https://glideinwms.fnal.gov/

-For build instruction and development guidlines see: https://cdcvs.fnal.gov/redmine/projects/glideinwms/wiki
+For build instruction and development guidelines see: https://cdcvs.fnal.gov/redmine/projects/glideinwms/wiki